HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 wine python.exe -m pip install pynput
 ```

-You can then package Anit into a single executable:
+You can then package Anat into a single executable:

 ```
 wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe  NetworkDiscoverer.py --onefile
 ```
 The binary will be stored in the dist folder.

-## Creating a Mac OS executable of Tanit
+## Creating a Mac OS executable of Anat
 If you are on a Mac OS, the process is the same for installing 'pyinstaller'.
 First install pyinstaller through latest pip - with sudo privileges.
 NB: it is better to get the latest pip so to avoid errors.

 ```